 For example, marble flooring might portray a classy home.
-On the other hand, wooden flooring gives homely and minimalistic vibes.
+On the other hand, wooden flooring gives a homely and minimalistic vibe.

-Vinyl and laminate flooring are the cheapest, while marble and hardwood are the most expensive.
+In general, vinyl and laminate flooring are the cheapest options, while marble and hardwood are the most expensive.

-Financing Options For A Home Renovation In Singapore
+Financing Options For Home Renovation: Personal Loan In Singapore And More